- Course Number:

 - Develop goals, objectives, and plans that will enhance productivity, quality, and cost control.

-- Apply leadership strategies for employee motivation to lead a group of employees to perform effectively as a
+- Apply leadership strategies for employee motivation in order to lead a group of employees to perform effectively as a work team.

 - Utilize skills in quality performance and supervision to enhance management career opportunities.